Stephanie-Schefer/Wicked-Problems/finalproject.md

 ![](gcaste_pipo.png)

-This plot shows the population density of guanacaste, as well as the polygons of the urbanized areas.
+This plot shows the population density of guanacaste, as well as the unfiltered polygons of the urbanized areas.
 ![](density_image)

 This plot reflects the urban area polygons and thier density.